APSL/redux-i18n/README.md

 ## Async translations

-If the application grows, translations tend to grow quite a lot also, adding a lot to the overall size of the js bundle.
+When applications grow, translations tend to bigger as well, adding a lot to the overall size of the js bundle.

-You can set a empty translation object to component and set *useReducer* parameter for works with reducer.
+You can set an empty translations object to the `<i18n/>` component and set the *useReducer* prop to true to use the store as the source of strings.
 For example:

 ```javascript
     <Provider store={this.store}>